-Election Commission has a Plan B for simultaneous polls: One year, one election
+EC has a Plan B for simultaneous polls: One year, one election

-THE ELECTION Commission (EC) has suggested “one year one election” as an alternative to Prime Minister Narendra Modi’s pitch for “one nation one election”, The Indian Express has learnt.
+The Election Commission (EC) has suggested “one year one election” as an alternative to Prime Minister Narendra Modi’s pitch for “one nation one election”, The Indian Express has learnt.

 The poll panel floated the idea in its response to a letter from the Law Commission on April 24 in which the latter had sought the EC’s views on aligning all state elections with the Lok Sabha polls.